 “Profile Information” means information which you provide or is publicly available which may include, but shall not be limited to: your name and corporate title, the name of your company and the department in which you work, your industry group, country, postcode/zip code, telephone number, and various industry questions;

-“Sites” mean any website or internet domain owned by InsightBrief;
+“Sites” mean any website or internet domain owned by InsightBrief or its Partners;

 “Sponsored Content” means InsightBrief Content that is sponsored by our Customer.

 “User” or “you” or “individual” means any person viewing any content asset, page of the Sites, or Content Collections or requesting Sponsored Content.

 We process all personal data under the lawful basis of legitimate interests.
 We have concluded this because:

 - The lead generation services we offer are designed to enable our customers to promote their brand more effectively to the right people at other businesses; we only provide business to business lead generation services.